hide a term from the rewriter

 macro only if that macro has a simple argument list -- one

-containing no lambda keywords (such as &rest
+containing no lambda keywords (such as &rest), since they complicate

 or render impossible the task of deciding how many objects to read.